DR. Kelly Shannon

 Office Phone: (561) 297-1329

-Dr. Shannon is currently an inaugural Faculty Fellow for FAU's Peace, Justice, and Human Rights Initiative (2014-2016), and is the recipient of several grants and honors, including the Samuel Flagg Bemis Research Grant from the Society for Historians of American Foreign Relations (SHAFR), the SHAFR Summer Institute, and the Marvin Wachman Fellowship in Force and Diplomacy from the Center for the Study of Force and Diplomacy at Temple University.
-She is an active member of SHAFR and the Organization of American Historians (OAH), as well as several other scholarly organizations.
+Dr. Shannon was an inaugural faculty fellow with FAU's Peace, Justice, and Human Rights (PJHR) Initiative, and she is currently affiliated with PJHR and FAU's Women, Gender, and Sexuality Studies (WGSS) program.
+She is the recipient of several grants and honors, including a National Endowment for the Humanities (NEH) Summer Stipend, the Samuel Flagg Bemis Research Grant from the Society for Historians of American Foreign Relations (SHAFR), the SHAFR Summer Institute, and the Marvin Wachman Fellowship in Force and Diplomacy from the Center for the Study of Force and Diplomacy (CENFAD) at Temple University.
+She is an active member of SHAFR, as well as several other scholarly organizations.